The Guidelines on the Duty to Report Contamination under the Contaminated Land Management Act 1997 (PDF 412KB)

-- explain when a duty to report contamination arises, based on the levels of contaminants present in the land and other related factors
+- explain when contamination should be reported based on the levels of contaminants in the land and other related factors

-- describe the steps you need to take to decide whether you should report contamination to the EPA, using a step by step flowchart (in Appendix 1)
+- describe the steps you need to take to decide whether you should report contamination to the EPA

 - provide advice on engaging a contaminated land consultant

-- indicate situations not intended to be captured by the duty to report
+- describe situations not intended to be captured by the duty to report

-- discuss examples of typical contamination situations where the duty to report may arise
+- discuss examples of contamination where the duty to report may arise

-- set out the consequences of failing to report contamination when required, including risking prosecution and the penalty amounts that apply
+- set out the consequences of not reporting contamination when required, including prosecution and the penalty amounts that apply

-- outline how the EPA decides whether the contamination is significant enough to warrant regulation, and what actions the EPA may take
+- outline how the EPA decides if the contamination is significant enough to need regulation, and what actions the EPA may take

 Reporting land contamination